Honoré Gabriel Riqueti, comte de Mirabeau: Early life

 Mirabeau's love affairs are well-known, owing to the celebrity of the letters to Marie Thérèse de Monnier, his "Sophie".
 In spite of his disfigurement (or perhaps because of it), he won the heart of the lady to whom his colonel was attached; this led to such scandal that his father obtained a lettre de cachet, and Mirabeau was imprisoned in the Île de Ré.
 On being released, the young nobleman obtained leave to accompany the French expedition to Corsica as a volunteer.
 During the Corsican expedition, Mirabeau contracted several more gambling debts and engaged in another scandalous love affair.
 However, he proved his military genius in the Corsican expedition, and also conducted a thorough study of the island during his stay.
 The study was most likely factually incorrect, but his desire to learn of a country that had been previously unstudied emphasizes Mirabeau's endless curiosity and inquisitiveness, particularly into the traditions and customs of society.
 Mirabeau learned the value of hard work in the French army.
 This aspect of Mirabeau's personality contributed to his popular success in later years, during the Revolution.
 After his return, he tried to keep on good terms with his father, and in 1772 he married a rich heiress, Marie–Marquerite–Emilie de Covet, daughter of the marquis de Marignane.
 Emilie, who was 18 years old, was apparently engaged to a much older nobleman, the Comte de Valbelle.
 Nonetheless, Mirabeau pursued her for several months, expecting that their marriage would benefit from the money that the couple would receive from their parents.
 After several months of failed attempts at being introduced to the heiress, Mirabeau bribed one of the young lady's maids to let him into her residence, where he pretended to have had a sexual encounter with Emilie.
 To avoid losing face, her father saw that they got married just a couple of days afterwards.
 Mirabeau received a small allowance of 6,000 livres from his father, but never received the expected dowry from the marquis.

 Mirabeau, who was still facing financial trouble and increasing debt, could not keep up with the expensive lifestyle to which his wife was accustomed, and their extravagances forced his father to send him into semi-exile in the country, where he wrote his earliest extant work, the Essai sur le despotisme.
 The couple had a son who died early, mostly due to the poor living conditions they were experiencing at that time.
-Then his wife asked for judicial separation in 1782.
-She was defended by Jean-Étienne-Marie Portalis, who later became one of the editors of the Civil Code.
-Mirabeau defended his own cause in this trial but lost, holding resentment against Portalis forever.